The Champs: Band members

 Dave "Snuffy" Smith played bass from late 1959 to 1960.
 Other members around this time were Jim Seals and Dash Crofts, with Johnny Meeks (originally of Gene Vincent and the Blue Caps) on lead guitar.
 Later band members included Glen Campbell, Jerry Cole, Chuck Downs (drums), Rich Grissom, Gary Nieland (drums), Jerry Puckett (guitar), Marvin Siders, and Leon Sanders.
 The last lineup of the band, in 1964, included Johnny Trombatore (who co-wrote some songs with Seals and Crofts), Maurice Marshall, bassist Curtis Paul, and Seals' replacement, Keith MacKendrick (who later stayed on saxophone when Seals returned).

+In 1969, Jim Seals and Dash Crofts, who met as teenagers in Texas, formed the duo Seals and Crofts, attaining international acclaim for such Top 10 hits as "Summer Breeze" (1972), "Diamond Girl" (1973), and "Get Closer" (1976).